pixkk/VueTube/readme.md

 <img src="./resources/Plans.svg" alt="VueTube icon" height="100"/>

 - 🔍 **Advanced search:** Sort results by date, duration, likes or any other factor.
-- ✂️ **YouTube Shorts:** Small vertical videos that last anywhere from 15 to 60 seconds.
+- ✂️ **YouTube Shorts:** Small vertical videos that last anywhere from 15 seconds to 3 minutes.
 - 🧑 **Signing in with your Google account**: Login to have a full experience by voting and commenting on videos and subscribing to channels.
 - 🖼️ **Picture-in-Picture mode (PiP):** Allows you to watch videos in a floating window when using another app.